waikato-llm/llm-dataset-converter/plugins/text-length.md

   -M MAX_LENGTH, --max_length MAX_LENGTH
                         The maximum text length, ignored if <0 (default: -1) -L {any,instruction,input,output,content}, --location {any,instruction,input,output,content}
-                        Where to look for the keywords; pairs: any,instruction,input,output, pretrain: any,content,
+                        Where to look for the text; pairs: any,instruction,input,output, pretrain: any,content,
                         translation: any,content (default: any) -g [LANGUAGE [LANGUAGE ...]], --language [LANGUAGE [LANGUAGE ...]]